CCMnet: A Software Package for Network Generation with Congruence Class Models: CCMnet Software Architecture

 \subsection{Interface and Input Validation}

-The \proglang{R} layer serves as the primary user interface to call the network generation function; syntax for the function is provided in Section~\ref{sec:sampler}.
+The \proglang{R} layer serves as the primary user interface to call the network generation function, \code{sample_ccm}; syntax for the function is provided in Section~\ref{sec:syntax}.
 Its main role is to facilitate model specification and ensure input integrity before the Markov chain Monte Carlo (MCMC) algorithm is executed.
-The interface performs input validation on the chosen network properties and the parameters of the probability distribution, which are both described in Section~\ref{sec:net_props}.
+The core specification requires the following primary inputs: the network properties being modeled, the target probability distributions and associated parameters, and the MCMC parameters.
+Issues with inputs trigger a useful error message.
 Once validated, the model configuration and initial network state are passed to the compiled \proglang{C} backend.
+There are four categories of validation performed; descriptions of the categories are provided below:

+\begin{itemize} \item \textbf{Network Statistics and Properties:} The function validates that the requested network properties are among those currently implemented.
+If a covariate-based property is selected, the interface confirms that the covariate pattern is provided, contains no missing values, and matches the specified population size (which is also verified to be a positive integer).

+\item \textbf{Probability Distribution Parameters:} A rule-based system checks that the parameters are numeric and meet the mathematical requirements of the chosen distribution.
+For example, it verifies that rate and scale parameters are strictly positive for a Gamma distribution.

+\item \textbf{Dimensionality and Compatibility:} The interface ensures the number of properties matches the number of distributions and parameter sets.
+It also performs structural checks to ensure parameter dimensions match the requirements of the network property, such as verifying that a mixing matrix is square and its dimensions correspond to the number of unique groups specified.

+\item \textbf{MCMC Parameters:} The interface verifies that the sample size, burn-in period, and interval between samples are all positive integers. \end{itemize}